RyanLisse/go-crypto-bot-clean/README.md

 ## Development

 This project follows Clean Architecture principles with a clear separation of concerns between domain, use cases, and adapters.
+See `docs/` directory for architecture documentation and guides.

 ## License